prcwiek/flights_viewer/README.md

 ================
 2022-04-22

-### Simple application in Shiny for viewing flightsover Poland using data from the OpenSky Network
+### Simple application in Shiny for viewing flights over Poland using data from the OpenSky Network

 #### Information about the source of data: